Loveable Lemons

 Low FODMAP Notes

-Low FODMAP information is based on the Monash University Food App and FODMAP Friendly App testing results.
-I highly recommend using these apps for guidance on ingredients and serving sizes and working with a Low FODMAP dietician.
-As always, modify and adjust based on your own tolerance and individual needs on a modified low FODMAP diet.
+Low FODMAP ingredient information is based on the Monash University Food App and FODMAP Friendly App testing results as of the day posted.
+As always, modify based on your gut and what works for you on a low FODMAP diet.

 • Cornmeal - Safe at ⅔ cup or 100 grams per meal.